EQAR/deqar-docs/docs/index.md

  - **Provider**: any actor that provides degree programmes, micro-credentials or other learning opportunities in terms of teaching, classes, learning materials, etc. This may include higher education institutions (public, private, academic, professional, preparatory, initial, continuing, adult, local, foreign, cross-border, European or international), as well as other providers, including employers, companies, social partners, NGOs, public authorities and others.
  - **Higher education institution** (**HEI**): an entity that has full degree awarding powers at higher education level (i.e. EQF levels 5 to 8; QF-EHEA cycle first to third) recognised by at least one national authority.
- - **Other provider**: an entity that provides learning opportunities at higher education level (i.e. EQF levels 5 to 8; QF-EHEA cycle first to third), but does not have full (recognised) degree awarding powers themselves[^1].
+ - **Other provider**: an entity that provides learning opportunities at higher education level (i.e. EQF levels 5 to 8; QF-EHEA cycle first to third), but that does not have full (recognised) degree awarding powers themselves.
- - **Awarder**: the body that certifies the micro-credential.
+ - **Awarder**: the body that certifies the provision.
 The awarding body may differ from the provider, e.g. in the case of partnerships, franchise.
- - **Programme**: learning provision that can lead to a full degree (traditional programmes offered by HEIs) or to another type of certificate (i.e. micro-credentials offered by HEIs or other providers).
-Whenever there is a difference, the handbook points to “programme leading to full degree” and “programme not leading to a full degree” (i.e. micro-credentials).
+ - **Programme**: learning provision that can lead to a full degree (traditional programmes offered by HEIs) or to another type of certificate (i.e. micro-credentials or other provisions offered by HEIs or other providers).
+Whenever there is a difference, the handbook points to “programme leading to full degree” and “programme not leading to a full degree” (e.g. micro-credentials).
- - **Micro-credential**: a certified small volume of learning not leading to a full degree.
+ - **Micro-credential**: a certified small volume of learning (i.e. workload &lt;60 ECTS), not leading to a full (recognised) degree.
 Micro-credentials may be provided through a cooperation of different providers.
+ - **Other provision**: a larger volume of learning (i.e. workload &ge;60 ECTS), not leading to a full (recognised) degree.
  - **Joint programme**: an integrated curriculum coordinated and offered jointly by different higher education institutions, and leading to double/multiple degrees or a joint degree.
+ - **Full (recognised) degree**: a document awarded by a higher education institution that attests the successful completion of a programme at QF level (5), 6, 7 or 8 and that is officially recognised as part of the national system by at least one national authority in the EHEA.
- - **Joint degree**: a single document awarded by higher education institutions offering the joint programme and nationally acknowledged as the recognised award of the joint programme.
+ - **Joint degree**: a single document awarded by higher education institutions offering the joint programme attesting the successful completion of this programme and nationally acknowledged as the recognised award of the joint programme.
  - **Double/multiple degrees**: separate degrees awarded by higher education institutions offering the joint programme attesting the successful completion of this programme (if two degrees are awarded by two institutions, this is a ‘double degree’).
- - **QF-EHEA level**: expressed as a cycle defined in the overarching [Framework of Qualifications of the European Higher Education Area](https://www.ehea.info/page-qualification-frameworks) (QF-EHEA); when used for a programme, the indication of a level refers to the learning outcomes of the programme aligning with the generic learning outcomes as defined for the given cycle in the QF-EHEA.
+ - **QF-EHEA level**: a cycle defined in the overarching [Framework of Qualifications of the European Higher Education Area](https://www.ehea.info/page-qualification-frameworks) (QF-EHEA); when used for a programme, the indication of a level refers to the learning outcomes of the programme aligning with the generic learning outcomes as defined for the given cycle in the QF-EHEA.

 ### Entity relationship diagrams